groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/release-notes/release-notes-2019/groupdocs.viewer-for-java-19.8-release-notes.md

 **public class LocalizedStringKeys set as deprecated**

-This class and all of it constants are deprecated and will be removed after v19.10.
+This class and all of its constants are deprecated and will be removed after v19.10.